MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 ### What is the effect of enabling or disabling Delve and related features?
 <a name="BKMK_EffectOfficegraphOnOff"> </a>

 Delve is powered by the Office Graph.
 If Delve is enabled, users in your organization will have Delve in the Office 365 app launcher and they can use all the functionality in Delve.
-Clicking on a person in Delve will open that person's page.
+Selecting a person in Delve will open that person's page.
 The person page contains user profile information such as contact information and org chart details, and also documents relating to the person.

 If you choose to disable Delve for your organization, Delve will be removed from the Office 365 app launcher for all users.
 When users visit a person's page, for example by clicking on a person in OneDrive, that person's page will contain only user profile information.
 No documents will be shown.
 Users can still search for other people, but not for documents or boards.